Bulat-Ziganshin/EasyProtoBuf/codegen/README.md

 `-r, --repeated-type arg (=std::vector)` selects the container for repeated fields.
 `{}` or `{0}` is replaced by the element type.
 If no placeholder is present, `<{}>` is appended.
 For example, `--repeated-type 'std::deque<{}>'` produces `std::deque<int32_t>`.
-Include the corresponding container header before the generated file.
+Include the corresponding container header before the generated header.

 `-m, --map-type arg (=std::map)` selects the container for map fields.
 `{0}` and `{1}` are replaced by the key and value types.
 If no placeholders are present, `<{0},{1}>` is appended.
-Include the corresponding container header before the generated file.
+Include the corresponding container header before the generated header.

 Codegen currently supports scalar and enum map values.
 Enum values are represented as `int32_t`.
 Message-valued maps are not supported yet.